SilverMonkeyGmbH/v5_docs/Manual/CMDB/index.rst

    :header: "Function","Description"
    :widths: 40,80

+   "Name - de / Name - en", "The Displayname of the attribute" "Field name", "This is the actual column name in the SIM SQL DB" "Database Type", "Database Type describes what kind of attribute is created."
-   "Auto Postback", "Feature not used"
+   "LDAP path", "LADP path for the AD Users/Groups" "Auto Postback", "Feature not used"
-   "Suggestion", "If suggestions are enabled, earlier entered entrys are displayed" "Logical Key", "Feature not used"
+   "Suggestion", "Autocomplete.
+If suggestions are enabled, earlier entered entrys are displayed" "Logical Key", "Feature not used"
    "Default value","Default Value defines a default value that will be set automatically."
    "Logical Key", "Feature not used"